Authentication and Authorization

 When building an application with CARTO for React, we can classify authentication and authorization in two structures:

 • Public applications: The user does not need to log into the application.
-Access to data is provided through a token.
+Access to data is provided through an API Access Token.

-• Private applications: Requires that the end user performs a login against the CARTO platform.
+• Private applications: Requires that the end user performs a login using their CARTO credentials.

 Public applications